omidarmat/webDevNotes/JavaScript/javascript-theory.md

 As mentioned above, a JavaScript runtime includes:

 1. **JavaScript engine**
-2. **Web APIs:** include DOM, timers, fetch API, and many more.
+2. **Web APIs:** include DOM, timers, fetch API, Geolocation and many more.
 Web APIs are functionalities provided to the engine, but are not part of the JavaScript language itself.
 JavaScript has access to these APIs through the **global window object**.
 3. **Callback quque:** It is a data structure containing all the callback functions that are ready to be executed.
 For instance, we attach event listeners to DOM elements to react to certain events.
 The reaction itself is defined as a callback function.
 When the event occures, the callback function is put in the callback queue.
 Then when the engine's call stack gets empty, the callback function is passed into the call stack where it will be executed.
 The execution is done by the **event loop**.

 > **_Note_** | JavaScript can also run outside the browser.
 If that is the case, for example with NodeJS, the JavaScript runtime will no longer have the web APIs, simply because these are provided by the browser.
 Instead, we have multiple C++ bindings and a **thread pool**.